Discriminative Correlation Filter with Channel and Spatial Reliability: Experimental analysis

-The VOT2016~\cite{kristan_vot2016} dataset is per-frame annotated with visual attributes and allows detailed analysis of per-attribute tracking performance.
+The VOT2016~\citep{kristan_vot2016} dataset is per-frame annotated with visual attributes and allows detailed analysis of per-attribute tracking performance.
 Figure~\ref{fig:vot16_attributes} shows per-attribute plot for ten top-performing trackers on VOT2016 in EAO.
-The proposed CSR-DCF is consistently ranked among top three trackers on five out of six attributes.
-In four attributes (size change, occlusion, camera motion, unassigned) the tracker is ranked number one.
+The CSR-DCF is consistently ranked among top three trackers on five out of six attributes.
+In four attributes (size change, occlusion, camera motion, unassigned) the tracker is ranked top.
+The only attribute on which our CSR-DCF is outperformed by four of the compared trackers (MLDF, CCOT, SSAT and TCNN) is illumination change.
+All of these trackers use deep CNN features which are much more complex than the features in CSR-DCF and better handle illumination change.